ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group, unless it has a more recent Security Context that has been established in the group as a result of a group rekeying (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

 When the client sends to the RS a request protected with the Group OSCORE Security Context and the RS successfully verifies the request, the RS authenticates the client as a legitimate member of the OSCORE group.
-After that, if the target resource requires authorization, the RS performs access rights verification as per the access token associated with the Recipient Context pertaining to the client, which was used to verify the request and is included is the Group OSCORE Security Context used in the group.
+After that, if the target resource requires authorization, the RS performs access rights verification as per the access token associated with the Recipient Context pertaining to the client, which was used to verify the request and is included in the Group OSCORE Security Context used in the group.

 The RS may send a response back to the client, also protecting it with Group OSCORE.